 According to court filings in Robinson v.
 D.R.
 Horton, Case No. 2:25-cv-02394 (D. Nev.
 2025), a class action lawsuit was filed in federal court in Nevada alleging a RICO (Racketeer Influenced and Corrupt Organizations Act) scheme involving D.R.
 Horton and its mortgage subsidiary, DHI Mortgage.
 The plaintiffs allege what they describe as a “Monthly Payment Suppression Scheme,” in which D.R.
 Horton allegedly steered buyers toward DHI Mortgage using artificially low initial payment estimates, then adjusted the true costs at or near closing when the buyer was already financially and contractually committed.
 The case is ongoing.

 In Louisiana, a class action was filed by homeowners alleging that HVAC systems installed by D.R.
-Horton were undersized and incapable of handling the region's humidity, leading to persistent mold problems throughout their homes.
+Horton were undersized and incapable of handling the region’s humidity, leading to persistent mold problems throughout their homes.
 When the homeowners sought to bring their claims collectively, D.R.
 Horton moved to compel individual arbitration under the mandatory arbitration clause in their purchase agreements.
-The case illustrates how the arbitration provision functions in practice: even when dozens of homeowners experience the same defect from the same builder, each one must fight alone in a private forum.
+The judge denied the motion, allowing the case to proceed in court.
+The case illustrates how the arbitration provision functions in practice: even when dozens of homeowners experience the same defect from the same builder, the arbitration provision routes each buyer into an individual proceeding in a private forum, separate from every other affected homeowner.

 As documented in Nagano v.
 D.R.
 Horton, a class action filed in Hawaii, homeowners allege that D.R.
-Horton used defective galvanized metal foundation components that corrode in Hawaii's tropical climate, compromising the structural integrity of their homes.
-The case has survived D.R.
-Horton's attempts at dismissal, and trial is currently set for July 2026.
+Horton used defective galvanized metal foundation components that corrode in Hawaii’s tropical climate, compromising the structural integrity of their homes.
+The class was certified in January 2024, and trial is currently set for July 2026.
 The alleged defect pattern raises questions about whether D.R.
 Horton used cost-effective materials that were unsuitable for the specific environmental conditions of the homes they were building.

 In Alabama, 88 homeowners filed suit alleging that their D.R.
 Horton homes were marketed and sold as meeting Gold Fortified hurricane resistance standards, a designation that provides insurance premium discounts and is particularly important in Gulf Coast states.
 According to the complaint, the homes did not actually meet those standards.
 The homeowners allege they paid premium prices for hurricane-resistant construction they did not receive, while also being exposed to greater storm damage risk than they were led to believe.